Frequently Asked Questions

-Though the HarbourCat prefers a steady diet of sunflower seeds and peanut butter and jam sandwiches, it also feeds regularly on a variety of apple known as a Pippin, dill Pickles, Sweet onions, a confection known as a Nanaimo Bar and a somewhat new and tasty delicacy called a NorthPaw, found only in the central interior portion of BC.
-It will hunt anything from Bells, Knights, Gems, AppleSox and Falcons to the rare, left-handed Marmot found near the Port Angeles area of the Olympic Peninsula in Washington and the NightOwl found in the Nanaimo area of Vancouver Island.
-It has even been known, at times, to prey on Elks in Oregon and Black Bears, particularly in the southwest portion of Washington State and has been observed stalking a pirate-like human species in the Medford area of Oregon.
-Prey selection depends on location and habitat, schedule, and abundance.
+Though the HarbourCat tends to prefer a diet of sunflower seeds and peanut butter and jam sandwiches, it also feeds regularly on a variety of apple known as a Pippin, dill Pickles, Sweet onions, a confection known as a Nanaimo Bar and a somewhat new and tasty delicacy called a NorthPaw, found only in the central interior portion of BC.
+It will hunt anything from Bells, Knights, AppleSox and Falcons to the rare, left-handed Marmot found near the Port Angeles area of the Olympic Peninsula in Washington and the NightOwl found in the Nanaimo area of Vancouver Island.
+It has even been known, at times, to prey on Elks in Oregon and Black Bears, particularly in the southwest portion of Washington State.
+It has also recently been observed stalking a species of Grey Wolf found in Northern Oregon.
+Prey selection depends on location and habitat, time of the summer, and abundance.

 Like most cats, the HarbourCat is territorial and will do everything it can to defend its home turf, particularly in the southern portion of Vancouver Island where it is concentrated in the summer months.
 It uses several methods to mark its territorial boundaries, including spitting out the hulls of sunflower seeds and marking the ground with their metal-like claws.

-Although many members of the cat family have been hunted extensively, both for sport and fur, the HarbourCat is actually deeply revered, with many humans often dressing as a HarbourCat and congregating en masse (in some cases over 4,500 at a time) in some sort of religious ritual to catch a glimpse of the rare cat in its summer territory.
+Although many members of the cat family have been hunted extensively, both for sport and fur, the HarbourCat is actually deeply revered, with many humans often dressing as a HarbourCat and congregating en masse in some sort of religious ritual to catch a glimpse of the rare cat in its summer territory.